articodeltd/angular-cesium/README.md

 In case you have previous knowledge about CesiumJs, you would notice that there are lots of map objects e.g. billboard, label, etc'.
 In the real world - we would like to merge all of this map objects into a single entity e.g. an airplane consists of a billboard(icon) and a label.
 Now, let's create a simple airplanes layer and go through it's definitions:
-First of all - the data source for a layer must be a stream(RxJs).
+First of all - the data source for a layer must be an RxJs stream.
-Second - every entity should consits of this schema:
+Second - every notification on the stream should be of type AcNotification:
 ```js
 export class AcNotification {
 	id: number;